 However, for nursing home facilities to remain compliant and consistent with the federal law, they are not allowed to buy medical marijuana or store it.
 Each resident has to buy their own medical marijuana from a certified dispensary.

 For residents unable to travel, most dispensaries offer free delivery and consultation over Skype.
 The residents also have to administer the medicine on their own or have it done by a state caregiver who is working outside of the nursing home.
 Most nursing home facilities are non-smoking and so residents have to administer the medications orally by tinctures or capsules.

 Some nursing home facilities like the Hebrew Home goes a step further to offer medical marijuana education to its residents so they can understand the role of marijuana as a treatment option and to dispel all the myths about weed.
-Learn more about medical marijuana in various states by visiting the Cannabis Training University.
+Learn more about medical marijuana in various states by visiting the Cannabis Training University's online marijuana courses.